pikesley/pikesley.github.io/projects/shedbot.md

       striplight:
         pin: 6

-This identifies which light is associated with which pin.
+This associates a light with a (logical) pin.
 Also, crucially, it specifies if this is running on a real Raspberry Pi, where [PiPiper](https://github.com/jwhitehorn/pi_piper) will work properly - if this is set to _false_ then [fake pins](https://github.com/pikesley/shedbot/blob/96b6add4c5bf6dab20293243d32b64fdfab8337f/lib/shedbot/relay.rb#L43-L55) are used for testing

 # API

-This is so, so Alpha
+This is so, so Alpha, but:

 ## Switching lights